Hello Reader!!

 This is Arijit Bhattacharya,

-I’m a Ph.D. scholar in Cognitive Computational Neuroscience at the Mind Brain Body Society Lab, Department of Psychology, Ashoka University, India, working in collaboration with the Cognitive Neurology Lab, Department of Neurology, National Institute of Mental Health and Neurosciences (NIMHANS).
-My research lies at the intersection of cognitive neuroscience and neuroimaging, with a focus on emotion, memory, neurometabolism, music cognition, and dementia.
+I’m a Ph.D. scholar in Cognitive Computational Neuroscience at the Mind Brain Body Society Lab, Department of Psychology, Ashoka University, India, working in collaboration with the National Neuroimaging Facility, National Brain Research Centre (NBRC).
+I am also an OxCIN Global Scholar 2025/26 at the Oxford Centre for Integrative Neuroimaging, University of Oxford.
+My research lies at the intersection of cognitive neuroscience and neuroimaging, with a focus on MR Spectroscopy, fMRI, emotion, music cognition, and neuropsychological conditions.
+I am also deeply interested in how computational and statistical models, together with the principles of brain imaging technologies, can help us better understand the chemistry and dynamics of the human brain.

 I hold a dual degree (B.Tech. and M.Tech.) in Biotechnology from the School of Biotechnology, KIIT Deemed to be University.
-My master’s dissertation was conducted at the Department of Neurology, NIMHANS, followed by an extended research internship in Cognitive Neurology.
-I’ve also completed a MicroBachelors Certificate in Neuroscience from Harvard University Online, further grounding my interdisciplinary interest in the brain and behavior.
+My master’s dissertation was conducted at the Department of Neurology, National Institute of Mental Health and Neurosciences (NIMHANS), followed by an extended research internship in Cognitive Neurology which I extended till my first year of PhD.
+I’ve also completed a MicroBachelors Certificate program in Neuroscience from Harvard University Online (HarvardX via EDX), further grounding my interdisciplinary interest in the brain and behavior.

 Music has been an inseparable part of my life since childhood.
 I began learning Sitar at the age of 10 under Shri.
 Bivas Samanta, rooted in the Imdadkhani Gharana.
 After five years of training, I took a brief pause in my musical journey due to academic and personal commitments; a familiar chapter in many musicians’ lives.
 Later, I resumed my training under the guidance of Pt.
 Purbayan Chatterjee, aligning with the Senia Maihar Gharana, which brought a fresh perspective and deepened my connection with the instrument.